10 Indoor Flowering Plants That Bloom All Year — Beautiful Picks That Will Bring Color Into Your Home

 Geraniums are very versatile plants that grow well both indoors and outdoors, regardless of lighting, space or quality of soil.
 They have a long flowering period and large clusters of colorful blooms, which makes them one of the best indoor plants that flower all year.

+'They're very easy to propagate,' says Alina Smith.
+'My mother and I used to collect geranium cuttings to grow out in our shaded patio garden.
+They grow quickly, produce a large variety of flower colors, and can grow very tall, even in small pots.
 'As an apartment gardener, these plants are perfect.
 I don't have much light or space, and my geranium plants fill our home with bright greenery and flowers.
 An added bonus is these are also very easy to grow from seed, and are absolutely adorable to watch as they grow up.'

 A geranium will bloom almost all year round if kept on a warm, sunny windowsill.
 Just remember not to overwater it.
-You can leave the compost to dry out in between waterings, and it should be barely moist when the plant isn't in bloom.
+You can leave the compost to dry out in between watering, and it should be barely moist when the plant isn't in bloom.

 4. Oxalis

 There are several varieties of this plant, which is a great asset for any interior windowsill, making it one of the best indoor plants to add color.
 The most popular type is oxalis deppei, also known as lucky clover.
 'AKA the shamrock plant,' says home decor and plant expert Emily Auffrey, who is based in New York.
-'It has four leaves of colorful foliage and the plant is a tuned to circadian rhythm.
+'It has four leaves of colorful foliage and the plant is attuned to circadian rhythm.
 The leaves open during the day and shut at night.
 When the petals are open they look like beautiful butterflies.'

 You can commonly find oxalis at grocery stores in purple and green, explains Emily.
 If you go to a plant shop or nursery you can most likely score this cutie in the color 'Sunset', a gorgeous orangey amber.